ska-telescope/skampi/docs/src/templates.rst

 K8s Templates
 -------------

-Template files follow the standard conventions for writing Go templates (see the `documentation <https://golang.org/pkg/text/template/>`_ for details).
+Template files follow the standard conventions for writing Go templates (see the `Go documentation <https://golang.org/pkg/text/template/>`_ for details).
 For example, in the tango-base chart, the following files composes the templates for the generation of valid kubernetes manifest files:

 * tangodb.yaml: define a k8s service for maria db and a statefulset attached to it